Red-tagging in the Philippines: Marcos administration

 In an interview on June 9, 2022, incoming National Security Adviser Clarita Carlos expressed a strong disapproval of red-tagging, stating that under the incoming presidency of Bongbong Marcos, the administration will focus on the lack of opportunities and injustices that are not being addressed that are at "the roots of insurgency".
 This was echoed by outgoing Department of Justice (DOJ) secretary and incoming Solicitor General Menardo Guevarra, who stated at a forum on June 15 that the DOJ does not condone labeling individuals and groups as those with links to armed insurgency groups, saying that if there is concrete evidence, it should be filed according to the legal process.
 Guevarra also discouraged tagging individuals solely for being vocal about their political views as doing so would put them in danger.
-In response to some NTF-ELCAC officials that have publicly red-tagged individuals and groups, Guevara also stated that the DOJ has expressed its position to the NTF-ELCAC, but is unaware if his advice has been followed.
+In response to some NTF-ELCAC officials that have publicly red-tagged individuals and groups, Guevarra also stated that the DOJ has expressed its position to the NTF-ELCAC, but is unaware if his advice has been followed.
 Furthermore, Guevara reminds that the NTF-ELCAC must follow its main mandate of a "whole of nation approach" to the communist insurgency problem, which must attract insurgents to return to the "folds of the law" and not to openly engage them in combat.

+In July 2023, the Supreme Court of the Philippines ruled in Siegfred D. Deduro Vs. Maj.
+Gen. Eric C. Vinoya, in his capacity as Commanding Officer of the 3rd Infantry Division, Philippine Army that a writ of amparo may be issued against acts of red-tagging, vilification, labeling, and guilt by association, declaring that the aforementioned acts threatens a person's right to life, liberty, and security.

+In September 2023, the Office of the Ombudsman convicted former NTF-ELCAC spokespersons Antonio Parlade and former undersecretary Lorraine Badoy of conduct prejudicial to the best interest of the service for red-tagging activists.

+In February 2024, United Nations Special Rapporteur for freedom of expression and opinion Irene Khan appealed to the Philippine government to end red-tagging, saying that the vilification is often "followed by threats, unlawful surveillance, attacks or even unlawful killing."

+After the Supreme Court ruled in May 2024 that red-tagging threatens a person's right to life, liberty, or security, Human Rights Watch and Karapatan called on President Bongbong Marcos to abolish the NTF-ELCAC.
+Marcos rejected the calls for abolition, saying the task force was instrumental in reducing the country's internal security threat.